Note: see session law sections for effective dates.

 (ii) that the request is prompted by a desire on the part of the requester to engage in unlawful activities.

 An attorney representing a child, parent, or guardian ad litem in a proceeding under this chapter shall be given access to records, local social services agency files, and reports which form the basis of any recommendation made to the court.
-An attorney does not have access under this subdivision to the identity of a person who made a report under section 626.556.
+An attorney does not have access under this subdivision to the identity of a person who made a report under chapter 260E.
 The court may issue protective orders to prohibit an attorney from sharing a specified record or portion of a record with a client other than a guardian ad litem.